Joshi

 Joshi is a surname used by the Brahmin (caste) in India and Nepal.
 Joshi is also sometimes spelled as Jyoshi.
 The name is derived from the Sanskrit word Jyotishi meaning "astrologer" or a person who practices jyotisha.
 Jyotisha refers to Hindu astrology and astronomy and is derived from jyotish ("light bringer or reflect light like sun").

-Joshi is a common family name in Delhi, Gujarat, Karnataka, Madhya Pradesh, Maharashtra, Odisha, Haryana, Punjab, Rajasthan, Uttarakhand, Goa and Uttar Pradesh in India and Nepal.
-In Kathmandu valley, the surname Joshi is used by Newar Srēṣṭhas.
+Joshi is a common family name in Delhi, Gujarat, Karnataka, Madhya Pradesh, Maharashtra, Odisha, Haryana, Punjab, Rajasthan, Uttarakhand, Goa and Uttar Pradesh in India.

 Notable individuals

+List of people with Joshi surname, who may or may not be associated with Brahmin caste.